Demand management

 - requests for contributions to very large facilities or to the purchase of equipment that constitutes normal elements of a well-founded laboratory (for example, centrifuges, fridges and incubators), or for buildings and other types of infrastructures

-- proposals for the development of new technology are outside of the scope of this opportunity and will be rejected, although the use of new or emerging technologies is encouraged
+- applications for the development of new technology, these are outside of the scope of this funding opportunity, although the use of new or emerging technologies is encouraged

-- applications of the same nature that at the same time have also been submitted to other award schemes (including research council grant schemes)
+- applications of the same nature that at the same time have also been submitted to other award schemes, including research council funding opportunities

-- unsolicited resubmissions of proposals that have previously been considered by MRC or any other funder
+- unsolicited resubmissions of applications that have previously been considered by MRC or any other funder